 When planning a life sciences product launch, it is essential to remember that people are just as important as the product itself as they are the researchers, advocates, and consumers needed to ensure the NPI’s success.

-‘Pre-launch activities need to have a stronger customer focus, including early engagement with customers to co-develop the product value proposition (aligning R&D and Commercial) while capturing insights to inform the commercialisation and access strategy’ (Deloitte: Evolving the product launch paradigm in pharma).
+‘Pre-launch activities need to have a stronger customer focus, including early engagement with customers to co-develop the product value proposition (aligning R&D and Commercial) while capturing insights to inform the commercialization and access strategy’ (Deloitte: Evolving the product launch paradigm in pharma).

 Read on to see our tips and best practices for targeting the people you need for a successful Life sciences New Product Introduction.